lu-chang-axonic/Mecha_Car_Statistical_Analysis/README.md

 At this point, all variables are statisically significant, indicating tht vehicle_length and ground_clearnace provided a non-random amount of variance to the mpg values in the dataset.
 So this will be my final model.

 ### 2. Is the slope of the linear model considered to be zero?
 Why or why not?
-As shown by the P value of the coefficients, the slop of the linear model is considered to be statisically significant given a 95% confidence level.
+As shown by the P value of the coefficients, the slop of the linear model is considered to be statistically significant given a 95% confidence level.
 Therefore the slope of the model is not zero.

 ### 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 As shown by the R-squared below, this model can predicate 67.4% of the dependent variable (mpg).
 Therefore, it is considered relatively effective.